The Indians’ Ten Greatest Hitters

 The American League’s first superstar, Lajoie became Cleveland property in 1902 after being pulled out of a legal tug-of-war between the two Philadelphia teams (the A’s and Phillies) over who owned his rights; he escaped Pennsylvania state jurisdiction by joining the Blues, who would be renamed the Naps in his honor once he became player-manager in 1905.

 A popular player who packed a tight, muscular physique akin to Adonis, Lajoie won batting titles in his first two full seasons with Cleveland (1903-04), but both his numbers and health suffered while doing double duty as player and pilot.
 His closest brush with postseason glory came in 1908 when he led the Indians to within a half-game of Detroit in a memorably tight finish.
-A year later, Lajoie stepped away from the manager post and was able to concentrate on playing; the renewed focus translated into greatly improved numbers over the next four years.
-He hit .384 in 1910 and won a controversial batting title when, on the final day of the season, the last-place St. Louis Browns sat back on defense and intentionally allowed Lajoie to lay down six bunt hits to overtake the hated Ty Cobb in the batting race (various sources of the time disputed who claimed the title, but modern-day revisionists have mostly sided with Lajoie).
+A year later, Lajoie stepped away from the manager post and was re-concentrate on playing every day; the renewed focus translated into greatly improved numbers over the next four years.
+He hit .384 in 1910 and won a controversial batting title when, on the final day of the season, the last-place St. Louis Browns sat back on defense and intentionally allowed Lajoie to lay down six bunt hits to overtake the hated Ty Cobb in the batting race.
+(Various sources of the time disputed who claimed the title, but modern-day revisionists have mostly sided with Lajoie.)

 Age caught up to Lajoie in 1914, but not before becoming baseball’s third player to collect 3,000 career hits; two years reunited with the self-cannibalized A’s did him no good.
 Done with the majors, Lajoie won one more batting title in life, hitting .380 as a 42-year-old player-manager for the Toronto Maple Leafs in the International League, a prominent minor league circuit.